 “There shall be no solution to this race problem until you, yourselves, strike the blow for liberty”Marcus Garvey

-The idea of Black people coming together to attack the racist foundation of society by creating and supporting our own institutions and organisations has gradually fallen out of favour.
+The idea of Black people coming together to attack the racist foundation of society by creating and supporting our own institutions and organizations has gradually fallen out of favor.
 Many people are still keeping the fight alive doing invaluable work and no doubt the spirit of Black activism continues in the conversations and debates you can hear across the community.

-On top of this we are told that in this globalis=zed, postmodern world, group identity is a thing of the past and we are in the era of the individual.
-Organising around race is seen by some as out of touch and backwards.
+On top of this, we are told that in this globalized, postmodern world, group identity is a thing of the past and we are in the era of the individual.
+Organizing around race is seen by some as out of touch and backward.
 The more society has changed, however, the more it has stayed the same.
 In Britain Black children still get significantly less qualifications, the police continue to harass the community in the form of stop and search, the prisons are being filled with Black people, unemployment is at least 4 times as high for Black people than the average, even Black university graduates are less likely to find jobs, and perhaps most disturbing is the rising number and falling ages of murders in the community.

 Make It Plain